The Theory and Practice of Nurture Groups

 Part 2: 1 day (4 - 6 weeks later)

-As from April 2024 the course will also include free access to The Snack Time Bundle
+You will also receive complimentary access to The Snack Time Bundle .

 The bundle focuses on the sharing of food in nurture settings and considers why it is such a vital part of nurture curriculum.
 It aims to explain the theory and research behind the snack time routine and will be helpful to nurture practitioners and those working with children with social, emotional, behavioural, mental health and speech and language difficulties to ensure that there is a whole school understanding of the rationale.